-Optionally, the method includes implementing the communication network arrangement, at least in part, via the Internet implementing TCP/IP or UDP/IP.
+Optionally, the method includes implementing the communication network arrangement, at least in part, via the 25 Internet implementing TCP/IP or UDP/IP.

-Optionally, the method includes operating the data server arrangement to host a service or services, for example a virtual room, a multipoint server and/or a multiplayer server such that the system is operable to provide at least one of: a video conferencing service, a video broadcasting service, a 60 teleconferencing service, a multiuser game service, a videoon-demand service to parties using the client devices.
+Optionally, the method includes operating the data server arrangement to host one or more services, wherein the one or more services comprises a virtual room, a multipoint server and/or a multiplayer server, such that the system is operable to provide at least one of a video conferencing service, a video broadcasting service, a teleconference service, a multi-user game service, and a video-on-demand service to parties using the at least one of the plurality of communication devices.